Higher education in Canada: Indigenous education

 Higher education for Indigenous peoples in Canada can be considered on a spectrum ranging from Indigenous to general programs and institutions.
 At one end, some institutions are specifically intended for Indigenous people, located in predominantly Indigenous communities, controlled by First Nations band governments or dedicated non-profit boards, and/or accredited by Indigenous bodies (often international in scope).
 At the other end are the mainstream provincial or territorial systems with general intake.
-In the middle could be considered focussed programs chartered by provincial or territorial governments or affiliated to their mainstream institutions.
-(The spectrum does not consider programs outside Canada, whether Indigenous-focussed or not.)
+In the middle could be considered focused programs chartered by provincial or territorial governments or affiliated to their mainstream institutions.
+(The spectrum does not consider programs outside Canada, whether Indigenous-focused or not.)
 The peculiar institutional situation of Indigenous education is the result of a quirk in jurisdictional division between the provinces and federal government as well as a negative relationship between Indigenous people and mainstream education due to the historical legacy of assimilationist policies pursued by Canadian authorities.
 Many Indigenous programs and institutions are growing much more rapidly than mainstream ones; nonetheless, most have lengthy institutional histories.

-An example of an independent Indigenous institution is University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills, which is not provincially chartered, unlike all other universities in Alberta but instead incorporated by federal statute.
+An example of an independent Indigenous institution is University nuhelot'įne thaiyots'į nistameyimâkanak Blue Quills, which is not provincially chartered, unlike all other universities in Alberta but instead incorporated by federal statute.
 The institution was founded as an Indian residential school in the 1930s before being occupied by a protest movement in 1970 and then transferred to Indigenous control in 1971.
 It was declared a university on September 1, 2015.

 An example of an Indigenous institution federated with a larger university is First Nations University of Canada, which is part of the University of Regina.

 An example of an Indigenous accreditation body is the Indigenous Advanced Education and Skills Council.